 With the Out of Office Service started, you will still receive mail in your ONID account and any mail filters you have created will still apply, including Spam Assassin.

 To use the Out of Office service, simply enter any information you would like to be entered in the auto-generated replies, and click the "Set Out of Office Service" button.
 Now any emails sent to your ONID will be automatically replied to with your Out of Office reply, letting the sender know to not expected a personal response until you return.

-Employees that would like to use a preferred name or nickname in ONID and the OSU Online Directory may make their request through the name change form in OSCAR.
-Instructions can be found here.
+Employees that would like to use a preferred name or nickname in ONID and the OSU Online Directory may make their request by contacting the Office of Human Resources at firstname.lastname@example.org.

 The Office of the Registrar does not enter preferred names or nicknames for students at this time.